by elie222

 Q: Can I run the app locally without Docker?

 A: Yes.
-After cloning the repo, run pnpm install
+After cloning the repo, run pnpm install, configure .env, and start with turbo dev or pnpm run dev.

 Q: What LLMs can I use?
 A: OpenAI, Anthropic, AWS Bedrock (Anthropic), Google Gemini, Groq, and local Ollama models are supported.
 Set the appropriate env vars.